 Graham Hill is the only driver to have won consecutive races here twice.
 He won three Monaco Grands Prix in a row between 1963 and 1965, before winning twice more in 1968 and 1969.

-There are four previous winners of the Monaco Grand Prix on the 2023 grid.
-Lewis Hamilton took his third victory in 2019 while Fernando Alonso has won twice.
-Max Verstappen and Sergio Perez have won the last two races at the track.
+There are five previous winners of the Monaco Grand Prix on the 2023 grid.
+Lewis Hamilton took his third victory in 2019 while Fernando Alonso and Max Verstappen have each won twice.
+Daniel Ricciardo took victory in 2018, while Sergio Perez became a Monaco winner in 2022.

 The longest streak of different Monaco Grand Prix winners is seven, which happened between 1978 and 1984.

-British drivers have won here more often than drivers from any other nation, with 17 victories collectively from Stirling Moss, Graham Hill, Jackie Stewart, David Coulthard, Lewis Hamilton and Jenson Button.
+British drivers have won here more often than drivers from any other nation, with 17 victories collectively for Stirling Moss, Graham Hill, Jackie Stewart, David Coulthard, Lewis Hamilton and Jenson Button.

 Five drivers have recorded a Grand Slam at the Monaco Grand Prix: Juan Manuel Fangio in 1950, Jackie Stewart in 1971, Ayrton Senna in 1990, Michael Schumacher in 1994 and Mika Häkkinen in 1998.